-Steps for the district test coordinator or principal/school test coordinator which are grade- and subject-specific.
+After sample student records have been created, the district test coordinator, principal, or school test coordinator will need to create online PearsonAccess^{next} Sessions for the sample student practice tests, which are grade- and subject-specific.
 A PearsonAccess^{next} Session is an electronic grouping of students in PearsonAccess^{next} who will be testing at the same time and place.
 (This is different from subject test sessions, which is a term used for administration.)